MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 #### Setting up this scenario with KQL

-Add your HCWP and pick Custom Query, and set your source to be the entire site.
+Add your HCWP and pick Custom Query and set your source to be the entire site.
 You'll now write KQL syntax that scopes the returned list items to the Path of your List, filters by any item that has the word 'Idaho" in it, and only items where you've created or modified:

 `(Path:https://mytenant.sharepoint.com/sites/DemoSite/Lists/Demo%20Grant%20List AND "Idaho" AND Author:{User.Name})`